š Whatās That Barnyard Smell?

 - Leaving diapers sitting too long before washing

-1. Start with a Reset Wash (aka Strip Wash)
+1. Start with a Reset Wash (aka Strip Wash and sanitize)

-If your diapers have built-up stink, oils, or detergent, doing a one-time strip wash can help reset them.
+If your diapers have built-up stink, oils, or detergent, doing a one-time strip and sanitize can help reset them.

 Option A: RLR or stripping agent